vossisboss/pyconwagtail2024/README.md

 # Step Four: Creating a basic blog

+:warning: **Do not change any of the identifiers** (model or field names) in the given code snippets, or the data import script we offer to speed up the process of creating your demo blog pages will not work.

+---

 Now that you've extended the Home page and added some custom models that we'll need, let's add the key parts of our blog.
 To do that, you'll need to create a new app with the command:

 ```